 Most commonly, individuals may develop an abnormal gait.
-Irregular walking patterns are caused by involuntary muscle contractions called spasticity.
+In those with spastic cerebral palsy, irregular walking patterns are caused by involuntary muscle contractions called spasticity.
 Spasticity occurs because communication between the brain and muscles is disrupted.

 When the muscles in the legs experience spasticity, they tighten and range of motion becomes limited.
 As a result, individuals develop an abnormal gait.

-Common gait patterns demonstrated by spasticity in the legs include:
+Common gait patterns demonstrated by individuals with spasticity in the legs include: